-The Curtin Institute for Biodiversity and Climate (CIBC), under the directorship of Professor Grant Wardell-Johnson brings together outstanding biodiversity researchers from across the biophysical and social sciences, within Curtin and beyond.
+The Biodiversity and Climate Group, under the directorship of Professor Grant Wardell-Johnson brings together outstanding biodiversity researchers from across the biophysical and social sciences, within Curtin and beyond.
 Our common goal is to understand biodiversity and how it is being impacted by human activity, particularly climate change.

 Biodiversity underpins the ecological, economic and social well-being of our world.
 It is the variety of life, from genes to ecosystems.
 South-western Australia is Australia’s only internationally recognised global biodiversity hotspot, with high levels of endemism (organisms that only occur here) and facing severe pressure from human impact.
 The local region is therefore a significant focus for CIBC, however our research encompasses work across the state and has broader relevance on a national and global scale.